ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 Need to use `dotenv` to manage environment variables/secrets
 ### [I] Reset website
 The current website has functionality to reset the website for a new semester.
-This clears out current hours, events, and meetings.
+This clears out current points, events, and meetings.
 ### [C] Apply page
 There should be a page that has a link to apply for ambassadors.
 I can just iframe a google doc here.